martingordon/PunchClockServer/README.md

 Let's assume you've gone through the basic [heroku setup steps](https://devcenter.heroku.com/articles/quickstart) and are ready to deploy an application.

-The server is designed to run with a [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) database and the [ZeroPush](https://devcenter.heroku.com/articles/zeropush) notification service.
-To get it running for testing you'll need to install some ruby gems and customzie your local enviroment.
+The server is designed to run with a [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) database and the [Parse](http://parse.com)'s push notification service.
+To get it running for testing you'll need to install some Ruby gems and customize your local enviroment.

 - `$ cp dotenv.sample .env`
 - `$ gem install bundler; bundle install`